AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 title: User Guide
 ---

-CLInic is a **desktop app for managing patients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CLInic is a **desktop app designed for small clinic managers for managing patient data, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 It is primarily intended for clinic managers working at the front desk who need a fast, keyboard-driven way to manage patient records.
 If you can type fast, CLInic can get your patient management tasks done faster than traditional GUI apps.

 What you can manage with CLInic: